• Subscribe to Blog via Email

 As a kid, Duncan was interested in manga, comic books and anime.
 He developed this characteristic style of drawing in college, when he became more interested in the art from his home country.
 He said that when you grow up somewhere, you might not really pay attention to what is around you.
 When he moved to a different country he realized how the traditions and artwork from where he grew up were unique and special.

 The above picture is also a good example of how he uses scanned textures to color in parts of his pictures.
-For example, the counter in the upper right is made of some sort of scanned metallic texture.
 He will scan in texture such as blue jeans or brown paper bags.
 He draws the initial picture by hand with a black marker and then does all of the coloring with scans and digital coloring.

 Here is a video from YouTube that shows his process.